-Open Farm also offers a variety of choices.
-Choose from their human-grade wet food, high-protein freeze-dried food or dry food products for both dogs and cats.
+Open Farm offers a variety of dog kibbles and cat foods with excellent ingredient sourcing.
 They contain non-GMO fruits and veggies and antibiotic- and hormone-free meats that meet strict humanitarian standards.
-No matter which one you choose, your pet gets real-food ingredients with appropriately added vitamins and minerals.
-You can learn more in our Open Farm pet food review.
+They also offer human-grade wet food, high-protein freeze-dried food, and supplements.
+No matter which product you choose, your pet gets real-food ingredients with appropriately added vitamins and minerals.

 For a convenient kibble, you may also want to consider Orijen dry dog and cat food.
-Orijen consists of fresh, raw and dehydrated whole foods and absolutely no meat meals or rendered animal byproducts.
+Orijen consists of fresh, raw, and dehydrated whole foods with no conventional meat meals or rendered animal byproducts.
 All produce is non-GMO food and is directly sourced from local farmers in Kentucky.

 Cat food without recalls

-Another top-level cat food is Smalls, which offers multiple protein options in both human-grade fresh food as well as freeze-dried form.
-Rather than cheap fillers, Smalls delivers high levels of protein with other nutritious ingredients.
-For example, the fresh turkey meal contains 82% animal protein; the rest is veggies, supplement mix, and less than half of a percent of vegetable oil.
-And you can get 25% off your first purchase.
+Smalls makes both human-grade fresh food and freeze-dried raw food, as well as treats and kibble for cats.
+Rather than cheap fillers, Smalls delivers high levels of meat-based protein with other nutritious ingredients.
+For example, the fresh turkey recipe contains 82% animal protein; the rest is veggies, a supplement mix, and less than half of a percent of vegetable oil.
+Oh, and all of it is sourced from the U.S. and Canada.

 Finally, Open Farm makes six human-grade wet cat food products with a cat’s palate in mind.
 These meals contain one or two main proteins, which are supplemented with functional ingredients like locally sourced non-GMO cranberries, and superfoods like dandelion greens, turmeric, and coconut oil.